DigitalRuby/ExchangeSharp/README.md

 <img src='logo.png' width='600' />

-# Overview
+## Overview
 ExchangeSharp is a C# console app and framework for trading and communicating with various exchange API end points for cryptocurrency assets.
 Many exchanges are supported, along with web sockets, withdraws and more!

+### I Can Help
-I do cryptocurrency consulting, please don't hesitate to contact me if you have a custom solution you would like me to implement (exchangesharp@digitalruby.com).
+I do cryptocurrency consulting, please don't hesitate to contact me if you have enhancements to ExchangeSharp that you need or a custom solution you would like me to implement (exchangesharp@digitalruby.com).

-## Features
+### Features
 - Many exchanges supported with public, private and web socket API
 - Easy to use and well documented code and API
 - Optional global symbol normalization, since each exchange has their own way of doing symbols
 - Runs anywhere .NET core will run (Windows 8.1 or newer, MAC, Linux, iOS, Android, Unity 2018+, etc.)

-## Exchanges
+### Exchanges
 The following cryptocurrency exchanges are supported:
 (Web socket key: T = tickers, R = trades, B = order book, O = private orders)